learn-co-curriculum/phase-3-nested-arrays-iteration/README.md

 ```

 While this works fine, it requires specific, concrete code.
 If one of these
-arrays was had more or less than 3 elements, we would have to change our code to
+arrays had more or less than three elements, we would have to change our code to
 account for it.
 Using `while` loops solves this.

 When looping through an `Array` of `Array`s data structure, we add a second